Skip to content

 Close-up of stacked chopped logs ready for burning or construction use.

-Timber, or structural wood, is one of the oldest and most versatile materials in architecture.
-It has been used for thousands of years, from traditional housing to modern skyscrapers that push the boundaries of sustainable construction.
-Today, with increasing attention on renewable materials and carbon reduction, timber has re-emerged as a leading choice for architects and engineers.
+Timber, also known as structural wood, is one of the oldest and most versatile materials in architecture.
+From traditional housing to modern skyscrapers, timber continues to play a vital role in both structural and aesthetic applications.
+Today, with increasing emphasis on sustainable construction and reducing carbon footprints, timber has re-emerged as a preferred material for architects and engineers.

 Uses of Timber in Architecture